TERMS AND CONDITIONS OF SALE

 5.3 If the Goods are alleged to be defective the Buyer must retain a minimum of 90% of intact original boxes, sacks, rolls, bales or bundles for Symphony’s examination.

-5.6 The Buyer acknowledges that the Buyer is aware that any failure to comply strictly with 5.1-5.5 may prevent Symphony from making a claim against Symphony’s supplier or against insurers.
+5.6 The Buyer acknowledges that the Buyer is aware that any failure to comply strictly with 5.1 – 5.5 may prevent Symphony from making a claim against Symphony’s suppliers or insurers.